 - an interest in a right or lease mentioned above.

 Under the foreign investment framework, a mining or production tenement is a type of Australian land.
 Acquisitions of interests in a mining or production tenement by foreign persons are notifiable and significant actions (regardless of the value — that is, a $0 threshold applies), except if acquired directly from an Australian government.

-- For acquisitions by relevant agreement country investors (Chile, New Zealand and United States investors), there is a higher threshold.
+- For acquisitions by relevant agreement country investors (Chile, New Zealand and United States of America investors), there is a higher threshold.
 See the threshold values below.

 Australian land entities

 Section 13 of the Regulation prescribes the meaning of particular land entities as generally an entity where the interests in Australian land held by the entity exceeds 50 per cent of the value of the total assets of the entity.
 As interests in Australian land also includes interests in mining or production licences, such interests must be taken into account in considering if an entity in which a foreign person is proposing to acquire securities is an Australian land corporation or an Australian land trust.

 Mining companies both offshore and onshore may be an Australian land corporation.
 The acquisition of the securities in such an entity will be a notifiable action and significant action, unless otherwise exempt.

 Foreign government investors

 In addition to the above requirements, any acquisition of a legal or equitable interest in a mining, production or exploration tenement by a foreign government investor is a notifiable and significant action, regardless of value.

 - Acquisitions include when an existing tenement is being converted to a different tenement such as an exploration tenement being converted to a mining tenement.